Basis-Theory/docs/source/includes/_permissions.md

 `dependencies` | *array* | List of downstream [permission types](#permission-types) which are required for this permission type

 <aside class="notice">
-Dependent permission types are automatically assigned when an application is created or updated.
-For example, if an application is created with <code>card:read</code>, then the permission of <code>token:read</code> will automatically be assigned.
+  <span>Dependent permission types are automatically assigned when an application is created or updated.
+For example, if an application is created with <code>card:read</code>, then the permission of <code>token:read</code> will automatically be assigned.</span>
 </aside>

 ### Response Messages